isomerpages/pmo-nccs/media/press-releases/_posts/2025-09-16-post-Singapore Will Contract High Quality Nature Based Carbon Credits From Four Projects.md

 and the respective host country, and secure authorisation under the relevant government-to-government Implementation Agreement (IA)<a href="#_ftn6" rel="noopener noreferrer nofollow" target="_blank"><sup>[6]</sup></a>.
-To date, Singapore has signed eight implementation agreements (IAs) with Bhutan, Chile, Ghana, Papua New Guinea, Peru, Paraguay, Rwanda, and Thailand.</p>
+To date, Singapore has signed eight implementation agreements (IAs) with Bhutan, Chile, Ghana, Papua New Guinea, Peru, Paraguay, Rwanda, and Thailand.
+Under each of the Article 6 IAs, Singapore is committed to channeling the value equivalent to 5% of the share of proceeds from authorised carbon credits towards climate adaptation measures of the respective host countries.</p>
 <p><strong><u>&nbsp;</u></strong>
 </p>
 <p><strong><u>Annex – Description of Projects</u></strong>